Published: Friday, 25th January 2019

 Lily provides a comprehensive range of support in west Norfolk to combat loneliness and social isolation in adults of all ages.
 The project is linked to the 'No Lonely Day' initiative, and encourages our residents to develop friendships and engage in their local communities.

-Lily advisors from five local charities offer face-to-face support to help people get involved in our community.
+Lily advisers from five local charities offer face-to-face support to help people get involved in our community.

 Elizabeth Nockolds, Deputy Leader of the Borough Council of King’s Lynn & West Norfolk and cabinet member of Culture Heritage and Health, said: “The expansion of the service has been funded by the Norfolk County Council ‘In Good Company’ initiative.
 This means we are able to provide an inter-generational service to help reduce social isolation across west Norfolk.